sempernow/refpages/REFs/Kubernetes.CKAD.md

     - Contains credentials to authenticate against API Server
 - Pod automounts Secret of its ServiceAccount

-View a Pod's `default` ServiceAccount spec'd in its manifest (kubeconfig).
+View a Pod's `default` ServiceAccount spec'd in its manifest (YAML).
 Note the two params.
 One supports old API; the other the new API.

 ```bash
 kubectl get pods $name -o yaml |less